(KWTX) Just in time for that summer vacation to the beach, some Texas beaches have high levels of fecal bacteria, a state agency says.

 Several other beaches nearby tested low or medium.

-At South Padre Island, however, all of the sites tested showed low fecal bacterial counts.
+At South Padre Island, all of the sites tested showed low fecal bacterial counts, however, the sites near Verdolago Lake just south of the island tested medium and high.

 According to the Environmental Protection Agency, swimming in polluted waters can lead to nausea, vomiting, stomachaches, diarrhea, headache or fever.